Dlg4 (discs large MAGUK scaffold protein 4) - Rat Genome Database

 regulation of long-term neuronal synaptic plasticity (IEA,ISO,ISS)

-regulation of neuronal synaptic plasticity (IMP)
+regulation of neuronal synaptic plasticity (IEA,IMP)

 social behavior (IEA,ISO,ISS)